Adam Pascal: Film work

 Pascal made his film debut in SLC Punk!
 (1999) and also appeared in School of Rock (2003) and Temptation (2004).
 The audio for Temptation, a musical, was recorded live on set during filming.

 In late 2005, he, along with five others of the principal cast, reprised their roles in the film version of Rent, directed by Chris Columbus.
 Pop idol Justin Timberlake was considered for the role of Roger, but Columbus decided to stick with the original cast members.
 The film released on November 23, 2005.

 In the independent movie Falling Star (formerly titled Goyband), Pascal stars as a former boy-band icon who is booked to play a show at a Kosher hotel but ends up shocking the guests with his sexy show.
 Fans were invited to participate in the movie as extras for the concert scenes.
 His co-stars are Amy Davidson, Cris Judd, Tovah Feldshuh, Dean Edwards, Tibor Feldman, and Natasha Lyonne.
 Goyband originally premiered at the Jerusalem Films Festival in December 2008.
 Its North American premiere was July 2009, on Long Island.
 The movie was bought by distributor MarVista Entertainment, which retitled it Falling Star.

-Pascal also filmed another independent movie, American Primitive, about a gay couple who try to hide their relationship from family and neighbors in 1973, a few years following the Stonewall Riots.
+Pascal also filmed another independent movie, Wild About Harry, about a gay couple who try to hide their relationship from family and neighbors in 1973, a few years following the Stonewall Riots.

 Pascal reprised his role from SLC Punk! in the 2015 sequel, Punk's Dead.

 In 2015, Pascal starred in Alleluia!
 The Devil's Carnival as The Agent, one of God's top generals in Heaven.

 Television

 Pascal had a guest role as Dennis Hofferman, a murder victim, on an episode of Cold Case, with Tracie Thoms, his co-star from the film version of Rent, and Laura Bell Bundy, another Broadway star who originated the role of Elle Woods in Legally Blonde.
-The episode, called "Willkommen", originally aired on April 2, 2006, and revolved around an amateur production of Cabaret.
+The episode, called "Willkommen", originally aired on April 2, 2006, and revolved around a regional theatre production of Cabaret.

 Pascal provided the narration and sang a song, "I'm Not an Egg Anymore", in the double-length episode "Tale of the Mighty Knights" for the show The Backyardigans.

 Personal life

-On December 19, 1998, Pascal married Cybele Chivian.
-Cybele is the daughter of Eric S. Chivian, M.D., Director of the Center for Health and the Global Environment at Harvard Medical School, and the granddaughter of writer Joseph Jay Deiss.
+On December 19, 1998, Pascal married Cybele Chivian, the daughter of Eric S. Chivian, M.D., Director of the Center for Health and the Global Environment at Harvard Medical School, and the granddaughter of writer Joseph Jay Deiss.
 The couple has two sons.
-Adam and Cybele separated in 2021.
+Pascal and Chivian separated in 2021.